Aeronys/NomNomNemo2/README.md

 For collision purposes puffer fish are considered to be only 95% of their actual size, to make things a little more forgiving with the player having to judge whether they are bigger or not.
 This was done in consideration of both the fact that they have a more unique shape than most fish in the game, making their size a little more difficult to judge, and the fact that they do not become alert when the player nears them, providing the warning that other fish provide to let the player know that they are a danger.

-**Big Fish** - These large, redc fish are the end game fish.
+**Big Fish** - These large, red, fish are the end game fish.
 They do not move very quickly or frequently when they are in their neutral state, but they have a very large detection range, and when they do detect the player they move very quickly.
 These fish are the greatest threat in the game, but also a great source of experience points.

 **Eel** - The final fish of the game.
 These fish do not begin to spawn until the player reaches level 18.
 They are normally inedible to the player, but at level 20 the player is given an upgrade that enables them to eat eels.
 Eating an eel is the win condition for the player.